bioinfodlsu/bioinfodlsu-survival-guide/computing-resources.md

-# What computing resources are available ?
+# What computing resources are available?

 For some projects, a powerful personal computer might be sufficient.